top of page

 WHEN

-A Community Advisory Board will work with SJS and MON.
 The program is expected to start in early summer, with program participants receiving funds as well as completing programming in June, July, and August 2024.

 HOW TO APPLY